 4. Appointment of authorised persons

-The Authority may appoint persons for the purpose of removing into custody any vehicle left on a railway for a period in excess of 7 days.
+The Authority may appoint persons for the purposes of this by-law.

 [Rule 4 amended: Gazette 12 Dec 2003 p.
-5046-7.]
+5046-7; SL 2020/207 r.
+5.]

-5. Use of force
+5. Entry and removal of vehicles

+(1) If a vehicle is left on a railway for a period in excess of 7 days, an authorised person may use such force as is necessary to enter the vehicle for the purposes of removing it and may remove the vehicle to an appointed place.

-An authorised person may use such force as is necessary to enter a vehicle for the purpose of removing it and may remove the vehicle to an appointed place.
+(2) If an authorised person is of the opinion that a vehicle left on a railway creates a hazard or is unsafe, the authorised person may use such force as is necessary to enter the vehicle for the purposes of removing it and may remove the vehicle to an appointed place.

+[Rule 5 inserted: SL 2020/207 r.
+6.]

 6. Appointment of appointed place

 The Authority may appoint any place or places as it thinks convenient in which vehicles removed pursuant to this by-law may be held in custody.